mlr-archive/old-website/_posts/2017-03-09-Being-successful-on-Kaggle-using-mlr.md

 leaderboard is revealed.
 A better approach is the use of a validation scheme on the train data:

   - First figure out how the kaggle-data was split into train and test data.
 Your resampling strategy should follow the same method.
-So if kaggle uses a team feature for splitting the data, you should not use random samples for creating cross-validation folds.
+So if kaggle uses, e.g. a feature for splitting the data, you should not use random samples for creating cross-validation folds.
   - Set up a [*resampling procedure*](https://mlr-org.github.io/mlr-tutorial/devel/html/resample), e.g., cross-validation (CV) to measure your model performance
   - Improvements on your local CV score should also lead to improvements on the leaderboard.
   - If this is not the case, you can try
       - several CV folds (e.g., 3-fold, 5-fold, 8-fold)
       - repeated CV (e.g., 3 times 3-fold, 3 times 5-fold)
       - stratified CV

-  Time series data, e.g., from the [*bike sharing*](https://www.kaggle.com/c/bike-sharing-demand/data) competition:
-  \begin{center}
-  \includegraphics[width=0.7\textwidth]{bike.png}
-  \end{center}
+  - `mlr` offers nice [*visualizations to benchmark*](https://mlr-org.github.io/mlr-tutorial/devel/html/benchmark_experiments/index.html#benchmark-analysis-and-visualization) different algorithms.

 ### 4. Tune your model